WeblateOrg/weblate/docs/admin/projects.rst

 Locked
     You can lock the translation to prevent updates by users.
 Allow translation propagation
-    You can disable propagation of translations to this subproject from other subprojects within same project.
+    You can disable propagation of translations to this resource from other resources within same project.
 This really depends on what you are translating, sometimes it's desirable to have same string used.
 Pre commit script
     One of scripts defined in :setting:`PRE_COMMIT_SCRIPTS` which is executed